pomdtr/sunbeam/www/website/docs/reference/schemas/action.md

     "key": "v",
     // the type of the action (required)
     "type": "run",
-    "run" {
     // the command to run (must be defined in the extension manifest) (required) "command": "edit-readme",
     // the arguments to pass to the command (optional)
     // you can either pass a string, number or boolean "params": {
         // key must match the name of the param of the edit-readme command "full_name": "pomdtr/sunbeam"
     },
     "reload": true // reload the current view after running the command (optional) }
-}
 ```